cilium/cilium/Documentation/contributing/testing/e2e.rst

 AWS EKS (experimental)
 ^^^^^^^^^^^^^^^^^^^^^^

 Not all tests can succeed on EKS.
 Many do, however and may be useful.
+This `GH issue
+<https://github.com/cilium/cilium/issues/9678#issuecomment-749350425>`_ contains a list of tests that are still failing.

 1- Setup a cluster as in :ref:`k8s_install_eks` or utilize an existing cluster.

-2- Invoke the tests from ``cilium/test`` with options set as explained in `Running End-To-End Tests In Other Environments via kubeconfig`_
+2- Source the testing integration script from ``cilium/contrib/testing/integrations.sh``.

+3- Invoke the ``gks`` function by passing which ``cilium`` docker image to run and the test focus.
+The command also accepts additional ginkgo arguments.

 ::

-  CNI_INTEGRATION=eks K8S_VERSION=1.14 ginkgo -v --focus="K8sDemo" -noColor -- -cilium.provision=false -cilium.kubeconfig=`echo ~/.kube/config` -cilium.image="docker.io/cilium/cilium" -cilium.operator-image="docker.io/cilium/operator" -cilium.passCLIEnvironment=true

-Be sure to pass ``--cilium.passCLIEnvironment=true`` to allow kubectl to invoke ``aws-iam-authenticator``

-.. note:: The kubernetes version varies between AWS regions.
-Be sure to check with ``kubectl version``
+  gks quay.io/cilium/cilium:latest K8sDemo

 Adding new Managed Kubernetes providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^